 (i) General.
-The employer shall use either ground-fault circuit interrupters as specified in (a)(ii) of this subsection or an assured equipment grounding conductor program as specified in (a)(iii) of this subsection to protect employees on construction sites.
+You must use either ground-fault circuit interrupters as specified in (a)(ii) of this subsection or an assured equipment grounding conductor program as specified in (a)(iii) of this subsection to protect employees on construction sites.
 These requirements are in addition to any other requirements for equipment grounding conductors.

 (iii) Assured equipment grounding conductor program.
-The employer shall establish and implement an assured equipment grounding conductor program on construction sites covering all cord sets, receptacles which are not a part of the building or structure, and equipment connected by cord and plug which are available for use or used by employees.
-This program shall comply with the following minimum requirements:
+You must establish and implement an assured equipment grounding conductor program on construction sites covering all cord sets, receptacles which are not a part of the building or structure, and equipment connected by cord and plug which are available for use or used by employees.
+This program must comply with the following minimum requirements:

-(A) A written description of the program, including the specific procedures adopted by the employer, shall be available at the jobsite for inspection and copying by the director and any affected employee.
+(A) A written description of the program, including the specific procedures adopted by you, must be available at the job site for inspection and copying by the director and any affected employee.

 (4)) to implement the program, and to perform continuing tests and inspections as required.

-(C) Each cord set, attachment cap, plug and receptacle of cord sets, and any equipment connected by cord and plug, except cord sets and receptacles which are fixed and not exposed to damage, shall be visually inspected before each day's use for external defects, such as deformed or missing pins or insulation damage, and for indications of possible internal damage.
-Equipment found damaged or defective shall not be used until repaired.
+(C) You must visually inspect each cord set, attachment cap, plug and receptacle of cord sets, and any equipment connected by cord and plug, except cord sets and receptacles which are fixed and not exposed to damage, before each day's use for external defects, such as deformed or missing pins or insulation damage, and for indications of possible internal damage.
+You must not use equipment found damaged or defective until repaired.

-(D) The following tests shall be performed on all cord sets, receptacles which are not a part of the permanent wiring of the building or structure, and cord-connected and plug-connected equipment required to be grounded:
+(D) You must perform the following tests on all cord sets, receptacles which are not a part of the permanent wiring of the building or structure, and cord-connected and plug-connected equipment required to be grounded:

-(I) All equipment grounding conductors shall be tested for continuity and shall be electrically continuous.
+(I) You must test all equipment grounding conductors for continuity and found to be electrically continuous.

-(II) Each receptacle and attachment cap or plug shall be tested for correct attachment of the equipment grounding conductor.
-The equipment grounding conductor shall be connected to its proper terminal.
+(II) You must test each receptacle and attachment cap or plug for correct attachment of the equipment grounding conductor.
+The equipment grounding conductor must be connected to its proper terminal.

-(III) Each outlet receptacle, or power source shall be tested to ensure proper polarity.
+(III) You must test each outlet receptacle, or power source to ensure proper polarity.